marklekina/nuggets/DESIGN.md

 `parseMessage` - parsing the messages from the client

-`initiateNetword` - direct communication with the client, sets up game, calls handleMessage()
+`initiateNetwork` - direct communication with the client, sets up game, calls handleMessage()

 `handleMessage` - will be composed of many helper functions, that will handle the command the client has asked for